jcubic/lips/docs/docs/scheme-intro/next-step.md

 * [Structure and Interpretation of Computer Programs](https://web.mit.edu/6.001/6.037/sicp.pdf)

 A classic, one of the authors of the book is the author of Scheme language.
+The book is more about general programming than about the Scheme itself.

 ![SICP Cover](./img/SICP-cover.jpg)<br/>
 <small><a href="https://commons.wikimedia.org/wiki/File:SICP_cover.jpg">Harold Abelson and Gerald Jay Sussman with Julie Sussman — MIT Press</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>, Wikimedia Commons</small>